What Is The Best Way To Set Up A Technical Support Call Center?

 This is the beginning of a long and never ending journey–perfecting your customers’ experience.

-This leads to the first and most important choice you have to make when starting a call center: do it yourself in house or outsource through a BPO?
+This leads to the first and most important choice you have to make when starting a technical support call center: do it yourself in house or outsource through a BPO?
 Both paths have their advantages and disadvantages.

-When planning your contact center, there is a number of critical considerations to take into account.
+When planning your contact center, there are a number of critical considerations to take into account.
 The questions in this article address those critical aspects and the answers you come up with will help you make the best choice for your business.

-As you go through each questions, you will gain a better understanding of your support needs and develop a better plan for your future customer support operation.
+As you go through each question, you will gain a better understanding of your support needs and develop a better plan for your future customer support operation.
 You will make decisions about your business priorities, its stability, the value of customer service to your business, and your willingness to take financial risks.

 - In house support is a big headache.
-As a call center grows, it becomes its own small business and needs to be built with this in mind.
+As a technical support call center grows, it becomes its own small business and needs to be built with this in mind.
 It will require human resources, hardware, software, IT, and operations.
 This can be a daunting task.
 On the other hand, outsourcing your call center is simpler and can provide some relief to your current operation.

 - BPOs are a business, and are looking to make a profit.
 These profits will be coming out of the money you’re paying for your customer service.
 “Pound for Pound” you need to look carefully at the value you are from a BPO.
 It will be more financially viable in the short term, but an in house operation can be a better long term investment.